Kizlyar–Pervomayskoye hostage crisis: Pervomayskoye

-The rebels headed toward Chechnya in a column of eleven buses and two trucks, but were stopped short of the border between the two republics when a Russian attack helicopter opened fire on the convoy's lead vehicle which was a Dagestani police car escorting the column.
+The rebels headed toward Chechnya in a column of eleven buses and two trucks, but were stopped short of the border between the two republics when a Russian attack helicopter opened fire on the convoy's lead vehicle, a Dagestani police car.
 According to some reports the border bridge was blown up as well, but journalists later reported it intact.
 The Chechens captured 37 Novosibirsk OMON special-police officers, who surrendered at a border checkpoint.
 The convoy turned and sought cover in Pervomayskoye (also translated as Pervomayskoe, Pervomaiskoye or Pervomaiskoe), a Dagestani village of about 1,200 residents.
 The rebels installed most of the hostages in the village school and the mosque and set up defensive positions, putting the captured policemen and some civilian hostages to work digging trenches.
 According to Russian state agency Itar-Tass, an additional 100 hostages were taken from the village.

-Russian President Boris Yeltsin detailed operations against the hostage-takers on national television, famously gesticulating how the "38 snipers" were supposed to cover the village and eliminate all the rebels.
+Russian president Boris Yeltsin detailed operations against the hostage-takers on national television, famously gesticulating how the "38 snipers" were supposed to cover the village and eliminate all the rebels.
 Yeltsin's remarks were widely ridiculed, and later disavowed.
 Before launching an assault on the village, Russian officials claimed that the rebels publicly hanged six captured Russian servicemen.
 Over the next three days Russian special-forces detachments from a number of services, numbering about 500 and supported by tanks, armored vehicles and attack helicopters, repeatedly tried to penetrate the village but they were beaten back, with at least 12 killed.
 Among the dead was the commander of Moscow special police force SOBR, Andrei Krestyaninov; surviving commandos described the fighting as "hell".

 I want everybody to understand that now we have a situation which is not about liberating hostages.
 If you're following military rules, the task here is to capture a military fortress held by a battalion strength unit in urban conditions.
 This is about liberating a city [sic].